codykingham/tischendorf_tf/README.md

 If you have Text-Fabric [installed already](https://annotation.github.io/text-fabric/About/Install/), you can easily access the corpus.

-From inside a Python script:
+From inside a Jupyter notebook (or Python script):

 ```
 from tf.app import use